rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/optimization.md

 Optimization
 ------------

-The executation speed of scripts is not typically important in an unmodded game, given the difference in performance between a modern computer and what Fallout was designed for.
+The execution speed of scripts is not typically important in an unmodded game, given the difference in performance between a modern computer and what Fallout was designed for.
 When you start adding mods to the mix there's the potential for problems again, since sfall's global script system means that you can have a large amount of scripts being run every single frame.

 ---
 ### sslc -O option